raymondwu1/SYSC4806Project/README.md

  - A user can upvote or downvote a perk
  - A user or user without a profile can search for perks based on increasing/decreasing amount of votes
  - A user can search for perks based on proximity to expiry date
+ - Add limitations to perks based on geographic area and in time